UCSF-MS-DCC/TopoDB/README.md

 * ...
 # TopoDB
-TopoDB uses MySQL as the database component.
-Download and install MySQL prior to installing TopoDB on your system.
+TopoDB is configured to use MySQL as the database component.
+Download and install MySQL prior to installing TopoDB on your system [here](https://dev.mysql.com/downloads/).
 TopoDB requires Ruby version 2.5.2

 to download the application: